VadSzil42/pi-hosted/docs/README.md

 sudo dpkg-query -W libseccomp2
 ```

-If you are running a version less that 2.5 you will need to run the *upgrade script*.
+If you are running a version less than 2.5 you will need to run the *upgrade script*.
 ```
 wget -qO- https://raw.githubusercontent.com/pi-hosted/pi-hosted/master//tools/update_libseccomp2.sh | bash
 ```